hu8813/inception-42/README.md

-# Inception-42 a Project to learn Docker & Docker compose
+# Inception: a 42 Project to learn Docker

 ## Usage